-to Save as Dest. and press the Menu Select button directly below Sel and proceed to 5. - 3 Press the Menu Select button directly below once you are done.
-One of the following scenarios occur: - The display shows Current loc saved as (Waypoint name). - The display shows Current loc saved as [Home]. - The display shows Current loc saved as [Destination].

-To return to the Home screen, press , the PTT button, the preprogrammed GPS button or the Menu Select button directly below Exit.
+- 1 Press the Menu Select button directly below Optn. - 2 Perform one of the following actions: - Press the Menu Select button directly below Ok once you are done.
+One of the following scenarios occur: - The display shows Current loc saved as <Waypoint name>. - The display shows Current loc saved as [Home]. - The display shows Current loc saved as [Destination]. - 4 To return to the Home screen, press a, the PTT button, the preprogrammed GPS button or the Menu Select button directly below Exit.